Chandramukhi (2022 film): Plot

 In the 1980s, former Minister of Industry Jamnalal Tripathi died, leaving a vacant seat in the Central Cabinet.
 This is exactly the opportunity Dadasaheb, erstwhile chief minister of Maharashtra and now a political adviser to the central government's ruling party has been waiting for.
 Dadasaheb has two daughters who are married to politicians.
 Daulat Rao Deshmane, the younger son-in-law and a virtuous minister and a potential next Minister of Industry candidate, decides to visit a pilgrimage with his wife Dolly and his father-in-law before things start.
 During the pilgrimage, there is an uproar in central political circles when a photo of Daulat with a lady makes the front page of a newspaper, exposing him to an extramarital liaison.

-The story goes back a few months, when Daulat, contrary to his will, was taken to the door of a famous whore by Nanasaheb Jondhale, a corrupt MLA and Dadasaheb's older son-in-law.
+The story goes back a few months, when Daulat, contrary to his will, was taken to the door of a famous dancer by Nanasaheb Jondhale, a corrupt MLA and Dadasaheb's older son-in-law.
 He tried to escape but heard the voices of Ghungroo and Dholki.
 Curiosity gets the best of him, and he is mesmerised by Chandramukhi's beauty with the first exchange of eyes.
 The next morning, he misses a meeting in Delhi and travels to meet Chandramukhi with Batasharao, a former Songadya (clown).
 Subsequently, he began meeting Chandramukhi on a regular basis, and the two fell in love.

 While spending a romantic evening in a suburb near the lakeshore, Daulat asks Chandramukhi about her past life.
 She tells him that she is the daughter of a famous theatre artist, Shahir Umajirao Junnarkar.
 One day, her father collapses from a heart attack on stage during his performance.
 So, her mother and she continued the troupe, which became famous in a short time.
 Everything was going well until one day, her entire life was turned upside down when the theatre caught fire.
 She later discovered that they had amassed a debt of Rs 2.5 lakh.
 The lender blackmails her mother by threatening to take Chandramukhi with him.
 At that time, Lalan solves the financial problem and takes Chandramukhi to her brothel, where she pressures her into prostitution against her will, but Chandramukhi refuses, and she doesn't turn into a prostitute.
 However, Lalan had tried to perform Chirabharni, a ritual that has been carried on in the most despicable oblivion (deflowering).
 On that specific day, a cruel stranger raped her, which she never told anyone about.
 But she confronted Daulat about it that evening, and they became more closer.